Do you know what to wear as a Mother of the Bride?

-For inspiration and ideas on the latest fashions for mother of the groom & mother of the bride dresses and outfits, look no further.
+For inspiration and ideas on the latest fashions for mother of the groom, grandmother of the bride dresses & mother of the bride dresses and outfits, look no further.

 We've shopped around for elegant mother of bride designer dresses, smart outfits, stunning evening & party gowns and fabulous formal wear.

 The time and style of the wedding will dictate the dress etiquette.
 For example, an afternoon wedding may be followed by an evening wedding reception or party.

 A summer wedding ceremony may call for shorter dress styles, with traditional cocktail or party dresses being worn.

 An evening wedding reception at a large country hotel would probably call for more formal wear than a smaller wedding breakfast held in a small restaurant.
 However, it's up to the bride and groom, so it's important to consult them as to how formal or informal they want it and to ensure that the wedding guests know what to expect.

 What Should the Mother of the Bride Wear?